Themmegot/tradebot/json_alert_format.md

 percent_of_equity: The percentage of available equity to be used for the trade.

-order_price: The price at which to enter the long position.
+order_price: The price at which to enter the long position, received from the alert

 take_profit_percent: Optional.
 The percentage of profit at which to take profit.